Image shared by @botanical_gypsy723

 Too Much Salt

 If you’re eating too much salty food for your body to stay balanced, you could be retaining water.
-This can show up in your face and under your eyes.
+Fluid retention can show up in your face and in the eye area.

 Poor Sleep and Stress